cihadturhan/dashboard-react/STYLEGUIDE.md

 ```
 indent_brace_style = K&R
 ```
+Use K&R Style braces.
 Open brace on the same line.
 Close it to the next line.
 See [detailed indent style here](https://en.wikipedia.org/wiki/Indent_style#Placement_of_braces)
 ######Examples:
 ```